The One with Monica and Chandler's Wedding: Part 1

 In the opening scene, after the others leave Central Perk for lunch with Monica and Ross's mother, Ross gives Chandler his "older brother" talk: if Chandler ever hurts Monica or ever causes her any unhappiness of any kind, Ross will hunt him down and beat him up.
 Chandler finds this funny and struggles to contain his laughter at this.

 Joey has started shooting a World War I movie with Richard Crosby (Gary Oldman) who keeps spitting at Joey while saying his lines.
 An annoyed Joey confronts Richard, who tells him that all good actors spit while enunciating their lines.
 Therefore, when they shoot the next scene, Joey and Richard both constantly spit at each other while saying their lines.
 When their scenes are over for the day, Joey is given lines for scenes for the next day, which unfortunately conflicts with him performing Monica and Chandler's wedding that day.

 Back at Monica's apartment, Chandler and Monica are going to their wedding rehearsal.
 Chandler listens to the answering machine after Monica leaves and begins to freak out when he realizes they are becoming "The Bings".
-At the rehearsal things are going smoothly until Chandler's parents come and things go crazy.
-When Chandler's mom, Nora Tyler-Bing (Morgan Fairchild), is introduced to Monica's parents Jack and Judy Geller, Jack embarrasses himself by mistaking her for Chandler's dad.
-Chandler's mom and Chandler's dad, Charles Bing (Kathleen Turner), keep having arguments, and Ross bemuses everyone else by talking about his "big brother" talk with Chandler.
+At the rehearsal, things are going smoothly until Chandler's parents come and things go crazy.
+When Chandler's mom, Nora Tyler-Bing (Morgan Fairchild), is introduced to Monica's parents, Jack and Judy Geller, Jack embarrasses himself by mistaking her for Chandler's dad.
+Chandler's mom and Chandler's dad, Charles Bing (Kathleen Turner), keep having arguments, and Ross bemuses everyone else by talking about his "big brother" talk with Chandler, causing others to laugh, to Ross's annoyance, except for Jack and Judy.

 After the dinner, Ross goes to Joey's apartment looking for Chandler who is staying the night since the groom cannot see the bride before the wedding, but finds an empty room and a note from Chandler.
 Ross immediately goes across the hall to Monica's apartment and shows Rachel and Phoebe the note Chandler left simply saying to tell Monica he is sorry.
 Understanding that Chandler has truly left and trying to figure out what to do, Ross goes out to search for Chandler while Rachel and Phoebe make sure Monica does not find out.

 The next morning, Monica is so excited and thrilled about her wedding day that starts getting ready, not realizing that Chandler is still missing.
 Seeing this, Rachel starts to panic and begins to cry.
 Phoebe takes her to the bathroom to prevent Monica from seeing her in this state otherwise she will know something is wrong.
 When they are in there, Phoebe finds a positive pregnancy test in the garbage and deduces that Monica is pregnant.